KibaekJeong/ComputerVision---Facial-Keypoint-Detection/README.md

 __Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and your Trained CNN

 __Notebook 4__ : Fun Filters and Keypoint Uses

-## Project Instructions

-All of the starting code and resources you'll need to compete this project are in this Github repository.
-Before you can get started coding, you'll have to make sure that you have all the libraries and dependencies required to support this project.
-If you have already created a `cv-nd` environment for [exercise code](https://github.com/udacity/CVND_Exercises), then you can use that environment!
-If not, instructions for creation and activation are below.

-*Note that this project does not require the use of GPU, so this repo does not include instructions for GPU setup.*

 ### Local Environment Instructions